Kozea/Flask-WeasyPrint/README.rst

 Flask-WeasyPrint
 ================

-Make PDF in your Flask_ app with WeasyPrint_.
+Make PDF with WeasyPrint_ in your Flask_ app.

 * BSD licensed
 * Python 2.6 or 2.7 only